chingchenms/llvm/docs/Coroutines.rst

 Semantics:
 """"""""""
-The true branch of the the conditional branch consuming the boolean value returned from this intrinsic indicate where the control flows should transfer on the first suspension of the coroutine.
+The true branch of the the conditional branch consuming the boolean value returned from this intrinsic indicates where the control should transfer on the first suspension of the coroutine.

-This intrinsic is removed by the CoroSplit pass when all suspend points are lowered.
+In the ramp function, when suspend points are lowered,  every `coro.suspend` is replaced with a jump to the basic block designated by the true branch.

+The 'coro.fork` itself is always lowered to constant `false`.

 .. _coro.resume.end: